-Chapter 4: Playing In the Dirt
+Chapter 4.
+Playing In the Dirt

 While work on the guest cabin proceeded, I shopped for a septic system contractor.
 I had to pick through a bunch of grunts who wanted to clear-cut half an acre just to make life easier for themselves, until I found the right one: a tree-hugging animal-lover like me who also lived in a mini-house he built himself on a rugged woodland lot.
 It was hard to believe any contractors like that existed, and I was certainly thankful that at least one did.

-But it didn't matter.
+It didn't matter.
 The weather was turning cold, and pretty soon I wouldn't be able to start the house even if I had the blueprints the next day.
 To make matters worse, my body once again failed me.
 Wracked by crippling, systemic pain, I went from doctor to doctor, getting test after test, all with the same shoulder-shrugging results.
 No one could figure it out.